svareille/OnlyKey-gpg-agent/README.md

 This project provides 3 binaries:
-- `ok-gpg-agent` which act as a proxy in front of gpg-agent for signing and decryption.
+- `ok-gpg-agent`, which acts as a proxy in front of `gpg-agent` for signing and decryption.
-- `ok-gen-key` which generate a public key.
+- `ok-gen-key`, which generates a public key.
-- `ok-move-key` which move private keys from file to free slots.
+- `ok-move-key`, which moves private keys from file to free slots.

 ## Agent's usage

-Just use `gpg` or any gpg client as usual and if your OnlyKey is plugged and correctly configured, signing and decryption will be done by your key (if the corresponding private key is loaded in your OnlyKey of course).
+Just use `gpg` or any gpg client as usual.
+If your OnlyKey is plugged in and correctly configured, signing and decryption will be done by your OnlyKey.

-If the `challenge` option of `ok-agent.toml` is `"true"` or not given you will be invited to enter a 3-digits challenge on your OnlyKey on signing and decryption.
+If the `challenge` option of `ok-agent.toml` is `"true"` or not given, you will be invited to enter a 3-digits challenge on your OnlyKey on signing and decryption.
 If your OnlyKey is configured to ask for a challenge on PGP and SSH operations ("Stored Key User Input Mode" in the OnlyKey App) you will have to enter the previously shown code on the OnlyKey.
-Otherwise simply touch a button to allow the operation.
+Otherwise, simply touch a button to allow the operation.

 ## Differences with [`onlykey-agent`](https://docs.onlykey.io/onlykey-agent.html)